Want to share what you like about MassLegalHelp with us?

 You can use sick time to:

-• Recover from illness
+• Recover from illness,

-• go to medical appointments
+• Go to medical appointments,

 • Deal with the effects of domestic violence.
 You may use sick time to find housing, go to court, stay with a friend, take time to heal, or talk with an advocate.

 If you do not use all your sick time in a year, you can carry forward the hours you did not use to the next year.
+But your employer is allowed to cap the hours you can carry forward to 40 hours per year.

-Your employer cannot make you work extra hours to make up for your sick time.
-They cannot make you find a replacement worker to cover your shift.
 If you know you are going to need sick time, you must try to let your employer know in advance.
 It must be a “good faith effort” to tell your employer.

 What if my employer already has a sick time policy?